arenamanagerofficial/arena-manager/README.md

 - *... and a treasure trove of possibilities.*

 ## Installation Odyssey
-Embark on the esports journey by adding Arena Manager to your Discord server: [Add Arena Manager to your server](https://discord.com/api/oauth2/authorize?client_id=1184449900541378641&permissions=8&scope=bot).
+Embark on the esports journey by adding ArenaManager to your Discord server: [Add ArenaManager to your server](https://discord.com/api/oauth2/authorize?client_id=1184449900541378641&permissions=8&scope=bot).

-## Arena Manager Contributions
+## ArenaManager Contributions

 Be a part of the esports legacy!
 Feel free to open an issue for discussion before making contributions.
 Dive into the esports arena in our [Support Server](https://discord.gg/Q52p7cuBHY) for discussions and assistance.